-Uruguay might have come up short against Germany, edged out 3-2, but that certainly wasn’t due to a lack of effort from their talismanic forward.
+Uruguay may have come up short against Germany, edged out 3-2, but that certainly wasn’t due to a lack of effort from their talismanic forward.
 Indeed, Forlan had his side ahead early in the second half, diverting an awkward pass from Alvaro Rios brilliantly into the net with a volley of technical excellence.

-Even in the game’s last breath Forlan nearly brought new life into his side, sending a well struck free-kick against the face of the crossbar that would have brought 30 additional minutes of play and enhanced the 31-year-old’s chances of claiming the Golden Boot, which he is in tied first position for ahead of Sunday’s final.
+Even in the game’s last breath Forlan nearly brought new life into his side, sending a well struck free-kick against the face of the crossbar that would have brought 30 additional minutes of play and enhanced the 31-year-old’s chances of claiming the Golden Boot, which he is in joint first position for ahead of Sunday’s final.

 The Celeste may not have matched die Mannschaft, but Forlan, whose passing was perceptive and imaginative, was undoubtedly the game’s outstanding talent.